What Are Verbals? (with Examples)

 |To lower||the lowering prices||the lowered prices|

 - A stirring dwarf we do allowance give before a sleeping giant.
-(William Shakespeare, 1564-1616) (Two present participles)
+(Playwright William Shakespeare) (Two present participles)

 - Food is an important part of a balanced diet.
-(Fran Lebowitz) (A past participle)
+(Author Fran Lebowitz) (A past participle)

-- Baked in the oven for over six hours, the roast was ruined.
+- Baked in the oven for over six hours, the roast looked ruined.
 (This example has two past participles.
-The first heads up a participle phrase that describes the roast.
+The first heads up a participle phrase that describes "the roast."
 The second describes the roast as a subject complement.)

 - You don't stop laughing because you grow old.
 You grow old because you stop laughing.
-(Michael Pritchard)
+(Comedian Michael Pritchard)

 - Discovery consists of seeing what everybody has seen and thinking what nobody has thought.
-(Albert Szent-Gyorgyi, 1893-1986)
+(Biochemist Albert Szent-Gyorgyi)

 - Singing the words out loud helped him with his stammer.